simonneutert/simonneutert.github.io/src/_posts/2025/2025-09-09-js-safari-media-download.md

 ---
 layout: post
-title: Force iOS Safari to download media file
+title: Force iOS Safari (and other browsers) to download media file
 ---

 # 💡 How to Force File Downloads in Safari Using JavaScript (JS-Only Solution)